makrai/notes/henderson2005-comp-ling-in-deep-learning-acl.md

 # Abstract

-* we ... identify key contributions which the nature of language has made to the development of neural network architectures.
-We focus on the importance
+* we ... identify key contributions which the nature of language has made to the development of neural network architectures
   * variable binding and its instantiation in attention-based models, and argue
   * Transformer is not a sequence model but an induced-structure model.
 This
   * challenges facing research in deep learning architectures for NLU